Explainable classification of astronomical uncertain time series: Related works

 \textit{Local} feature-based methods are organized as dictionary-based, interval-based or subsequence-based.
-Dictionary-based methods proceeds by representing each time series using a finite set of discrete symbols using techniques such as Symbolic Fourier Approximation (SFA) \cite{schafer2012SFA} and Symbolic Aggregate approXimation (SAX) \cite{Lin2007SAX}.
-Some methods that implement these techniques are BOSS \cite{schafer2015BOSS}, MUSE \cite{schafer2017muse} and TDE \cite{Middlehurst2020TDE}.
+Dictionary-based methods proceeds by representing each time series using a finite set of discrete symbols using techniques such as Symbolic Fourier Approximation (SFA) \citep{schafer2012SFA} and Symbolic Aggregate approXimation (SAX) \citep{Lin2007SAX}.
+Some methods that implement these techniques are BOSS \citep{schafer2015BOSS}, MUSE \citep{schafer2017muse} and TDE \citep{Middlehurst2020TDE}.
 Interval-based methods assume that the whole time series is not relevant for classification, but that only some segments (i.e intervals) contain the discriminative features.
 The first step in these methods is the identification of the relevant intervals, then a set of features (mean, median, slope, ...) are computed for each interval and finally a supervised classifier is trained on the computed features.
-Some methods that use this approach are TSF \cite{Deng2013TSF}, CIF \cite{Middlehurst2020CIF} and STSF \cite{Cabello2020STSF}.
+Some methods that use this approach are TSF \citep{Deng2013TSF}, CIF \citep{Middlehurst2020CIF} and STSF \citep{Cabello2020STSF}.
 Subsequence-based methods also assume that only some segments are relevant for classification, but unlike interval-based methods which use phase-dependent features (i.e. the locations of the intervals are fixed), subsequence-based methods use phase-independent features.
 Subsequence-based methods perform in three steps: first, the relevant subsequences are identified, then each time series is transformed to a vector of its distances to the relevant subsequences, and finally a supervised classifier is trained on the obtained vectors.
-Some of these methods are Shapelet-based decision trees \cite{Ye2009shapelet}, Shapelet Transform \cite{Hills2014stc}, Uncertain Shapelet Transform \cite{mbouopda2020ust} and SAST \cite{mbouopda2021sast}.
+Some of these methods are Shapelet-based decision trees \citep{Ye2009shapelet}, Shapelet Transform \citep{Hills2014stc}, Uncertain Shapelet Transform \citep{mbouopda2020ust} and SAST \citep{mbouopda2021sast}.
 Uncertain Shapelet Transform (UST) is, to our knowledge, the only subsequence-based method that supports uTS classification.
+UST uses an uncertain similarity measure to compare uTS. \citet{mbouopda2020ust} showed that using the Uncertain Euclidean Distance (UED) leads to better classification than existing measures such as FOTS \citep{fotso2020frobenius} and DUST \citep{sarangi2010dust}.
+This is explained by the fact that UED is able to propagate uncertainty, making the whole classification process uncertainty-aware.